masahiko-ofgp/umeboshi/README.md

 This application is my interactive shell.

-Now, umeboshi has 6 commands.
+Now, umeboshi has 8 commands.
+But this is still under develop.

 - echo
 - quit